-Alternative Options In the main, the options are focused on the level of resource allocated to Strategore Priorities and the level of Council Tax increase.
+Alternative O ptions In the main, the options are focused on the level of resource allocated to Strategic Priorities and the level of Council Tax increase.

-Consultation Decem This to The budget consultation was launched on 15 November 2022 and was open until 20 December 2022.
+Consultation The budget consultation was launched on 15 November 2022 and was open until 20 December 2022.
 The primary method of response to the consultation was via an online tool.
 This tool enabled respondents to alter the Original Budget for 2022/23 of £12,551,000 that was allocated in the Medium-Term Financial Strategy to service items.

-popula A total of 1,133 people responded to the survey.
+A total of 1,133 people responded to the survey.
 This represents 1.07% of the adult population of the district and represents an increase of 869 respondents from the previous budget consultation in 2021.

-Itcome of respondent's budget chosts is shown below: oices (reductions in budgets are enclosed by
+The outcome of respondent's budget choices (reductions in budgets are enclosed by brackets) is shown below:

 Service Item Average Change %

 Planni ng, Environment and Building Control (4.73%)

 Touris m (3.57%)

 Traffic and Parking (3.18%)

 City Ce entre Development (2.99%)

 Events and Culture (2.39%)

 Counc il Tax, Benefits and Business Rates (1.91%)

 Licens ing and Public Protection (1.31%)

 Housir ng Strategy and Homelessness (1.03%)

 Sports and Leisure (0.93%)

 Conse rvation, Ecology and Woodlands (0.84%)

 Comm unity (0.03%)

 Parks a and Open Spaces 0.12%

-Street Street Cleaning, Bins and Recycling 0.37%
+Street Cleaning, Bins and Recycling 0.37%

-The de APPEN tailed comments also received thro DIX H. ough the Budget Co nsultation are included at
+The detailed comments also received through the Budget Consultation are included at APPENDIX H.